amponce/market-intel/outstatic/content/posts/the-energy-update.md

 ***!!!!!12 MONTH FIXED PRICES CONTINUE TO BEAT THE 2022 FIRST OF THE MONTH INDEX AVERAGES!!!!!***

-**Indicative Fixed Prices as of 7/31/2023**
+**Indicative Fixed Prices as of 8/7/2023**

 Start Date Term PG&E CG SoCal CG

-Sep ’23 1 mo. $5.64 $7.47
+Sep ’23 1 mo. $6.65 $8.68

-Sep ’23 3 mo. $5.88 $7.22
+Sep ’23 3 mo. $6.75 $8.25

-Sep ‘23 6 mo. $7.10 $8.85
+Sep ‘23 6 mo. $7.50 $9.20

-Sep ’23 12 mo. $6.10 $7.35
+Sep ’23 12 mo. $6.25 $7.40

-Sep ’23 24 mo. $5.93 $7.05
+Sep ’23 24 mo. $6.00 $7.00

-Nov ’23 – Mar ‘24 $7.40 $9.20
+Nov ’23 – Mar ‘24 $7.45 $8.90

-Apr ’24 – Aug ‘25 $4.94 $5.71
+Apr ’24 – Aug ‘25 $4.95 $5.65

-\*\*STORAGE REPORT – \*\*The most recent forecast for storage was an injection of 13Bcf.
-The actual number comes in at 16Bcf.
-We're now 573Bcf higher than this time last year and 345Bcf above the 5-year average of 2,642Bcf.
-At 2,987Bcf, total working gas is within the 5-year historical range.
-End of Injection Season levels have dropped .1Tcf to 4.0Tcf.
+**STORAGE REPORT – **The most recent forecast for storage was an injection of 18Bcf.
+The actual number comes in at 14Bcf.
+We're now 550Bcf higher than this time last year and 322Bcf above the 5-year average of 2,679Bcf.
+At 3,001Bcf, total working gas is within the 5-year historical range.
+End of Injection Season level forecast remains at 4.0Tcf.

-\*\*WEATHER – \*\*The 3-month forecast is above normal for the South, increasing an already high cooling demand.
+**WEATHER – **The 3-month forecast is above normal for the South, increasing an already high cooling demand.
 The Oct – Dec ’23 outlook shows above normal conditions for the West and Northeast, with slightly above normal for most of the U.S. except for the Plains and West Great Lakes regions (where “equal chances” are forecasted) paints a bearish forecast.
 The 6–10-day forecast shows temps above normal for SoCal, well above normal for Texas, South, Southeast, and up to the Mid-Atlantic.
-The 5-day to 15-day forecast favors lower prices as cooling demand looks to fall below normal for a large part of the U.S.
+The 5-day to 15-day forecast favors higher prices as more heat drives up cooling demand.